SakshammishraDs/Mastering_Statistics_For_Interviews/README.md

 **Interviewer:** Why are statistical data referred to as observational and experimental?

 **Candidate:**
-Statistical data can be categorized based on how it’s collected:

-- **Observational data** is gathered by observing subjects without intervening.
-It’s used to identify correlations or patterns between variables, like analyzing trends in sales data over time.
-- **Experimental data** is collected through controlled experiments where variables are manipulated to determine cause-and-effect relationships.
-For example, testing the impact of a new marketing campaign by comparing two groups, one exposed to the campaign and the other not.

----
+It’s mainly about how the data is collected.
+Observational data is when you just watch and record things as they happen naturally—no interference.
+Like tracking sales trends over time.
+Experimental data, though, comes from controlled experiments where you actively change something to see what happens.
+For example, testing a new ad campaign by showing it to one group and not another.

 **Interviewer:** So, observational data is about finding patterns, and experimental data is more about testing causation?

 **Candidate:**
 Exactly!
 Observational studies help you see what’s happening in the real world, while experiments let you control variables to understand why something happens.

-### **Interviewer:** What is observational and experimental data in statistics?

-**Candidate:**
-Observational data is collected by observing things as they naturally occur, without interfering or controlling any variables.
-For example, tracking students' exam scores and study habits without imposing any study method.

-Experimental data, on the other hand, is collected through controlled experiments where researchers manipulate one or more variables to study their effect.
-For instance, assigning students to different study methods to measure which method improves exam scores.
+Yeah, exactly!
+Observational data helps you spot trends or relationships, but it doesn’t prove cause and effect.
+Experimental data, because you’re controlling the variables, lets you figure out if one thing actually causes another.

 ### **Interviewer:** How are these two types of data used differently?